 The central principle of the circular economy is that businesses must design their products so that they can be reused again and again.
 Supporters such as Szaky believe that "unbelievable design innovation comes to life," along with new materials and features.
 Reuse pushes designers to focus on durability, instead of, for example, one-time production costs.
 As goods move away from being disposable objects, design facilitates their optimal handling and reuse.

 When companies maintain ownership, this also creates an incentive to use materials that stand the test of time.

 This idea of customer ownership supported by product (re)design are among those presented in the recent EU report: A circular economy for plastics.
 The authors explain that companies must rethink the role of the physical goods they produce.
 "Put in a wider perspective, materials – including plastics – are used to create products that serve the aims of a circular model," state the authors.
 By establishing pooling services – systems for deposit, transfer, collection and reuse – businesses add value to their products.

 The report then outlines how businesses can harness the specific benefits of plastic itself, which brings us back to recycling.
 By maintaining ownership – or stewardship – of their products, manufacturers prevent core materials from being contaminated with other substances.
 When products are 100 percent recycled, zero waste is produced.

-With our Reusable Plastic Containers (RPCs), IFCO demonstrates the circular economy 314 million times per day.
+With our Reusable Packaging Containers (RPCs), IFCO demonstrates the circular economy 314 million times per day.
 In the fight against waste, our circular model has turned into an efficient and profitable business – and a holistic sustainability approach.